amerre/Download-sorter/README.md

 ## Run this project

 In the _testing_files_ directory I've put empty files in order to test rapidly the script.
-All you need to do is to move the _testing_files_'s content in the root of the project, and run the script.
-Normally,directories must be created and everything should be sorted immediately.
+All you need to do is to move the python file in the _testing_files_, and run the script.
+Normally, directories must be created and everything should be sorted immediately.
+To use in real life, just put the python file in your downloading file or anything that you want to sort, and run it.

 ## License